Assignment Help

 The Best Proofreading Tools for Student Assignments

 Digital proofreading tools don’t replace systematic self-review — but they are genuinely valuable as a final pass that catches patterns of error your manual review may have missed.
-The key is knowing what each tool can and can’t do, so you use them appropriately rather than over-relying on them.

 Grammarly — The Most Widely Used Student Proofreading Tool

-Grammarly, founded in 2009 by Max Lytvyn, Alex Shevchenko, and Dmytro Lider, is the most widely used grammar and writing assistant among students globally, with over 30 million daily active users as of 2024.
+Grammarly is the most widely used grammar and writing assistant among students globally, with over 30 million daily active users as of 2024.
 The free version catches spelling errors, basic grammar issues, and punctuation mistakes.
 The premium version adds clarity suggestions, tone analysis, vocabulary enhancement, plagiarism detection, and style-specific checks.
-For academic writing specifically, Grammarly Premium’s formality checker and clarity suggestions are the most practically useful features.
+What Grammarly cannot do: it doesn’t understand disciplinary conventions, it sometimes flags correct academic passive voice as an error, and it can’t assess whether your argument is coherent.
+Use it as a supplementary surface-level check, not as your primary proofreading method.

 Hemingway Editor — For Clarity and Readability